TimTeaFan/hugodownplus/README.md

 expandable session info as well as warn and info boxes.
 While I could figure out the former two, I got help from Shafayet on SO regarding the info and warn boxes.
-After implementing all of this, I had a lot of custom functions in my website project and the idea was to package it up, so that it is easier to maintain, and others might benefit from it.
+After implementing all of this, I had a lot of custom functions and files in my website project and the idea was to package it up, so that it is easier to maintain, and others might benefit from it too.

 ## Acknowledgements